 The Zell Miller Scholarship program is for students who have demonstrated academic achievement and that are seeking a college degree.
 Generally, to become eligible, a student must graduate from an eligible high school with a 3.70 GPA and a minimum score on the SAT/ACT.
-For more information, review the Zell Miller Scholarship Regulations online at: https://secure.gacollege411.org/Financial_Aid_Planning/HOPE_Program/ default.aspx
+For more information, review the Zell Miller Scholarship Regulations online at: www.GAfutures.org.